MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugger-port-assignments.md

 ## The Remote Debugger Port on 64-bit Operating Systems

 ::: moniker range=">=vs-2022"
 When the 64-bit version of the remote debugger is started, it uses the main port (4026) by default.
 If you debug a 32-bit process, the 64-bit version of the remote debugger starts a 32-bit version of the remote debugger on port 4025 in most cases.
-If you run the 32-bit remote debugger, it uses 4026, and 4025 is not used.
+If you run the 32-bit remote debugger, it uses 4026, and 4025 isn't used.
 The exception to this if Remote Tools for Visual Studio 2022 version 17.2 or newer is installed, and the Remote Debugger Configuration Wizard is used to start the remote debugger as a service, then the default 32-bit debugging port will be 4040 instead of 4025.
 ::: moniker-end
 ::: moniker range="vs-2019"
 When the 64-bit version of the remote debugger is started, it uses the main port (4024) by default.
 If you debug a 32-bit process, the 64-bit version of the remote debugger starts a 32-bit version of the remote debugger on port 4025 (the main port number incremented by 1).
-If you run the 32-bit remote debugger, it uses 4024, and 4025 is not used.
+If you run the 32-bit remote debugger, it uses 4024, and 4025 isn't used.
 ::: moniker-end

 This port is configurable from the command line: **Msvsmon /wow64port \<port number>**.

 ## Remote Debugger Ports on Microsoft Azure App Service

 Remote debugger ports are configurable.
-Currently, Azure App Service does not use the default ports associated with your version of Visual Studio.
+Currently, Azure App Service doesn't use the default ports associated with your version of Visual Studio.
 Azure App Service uses port 4024 for the remote debugger.

 ## The Discovery Port

 UDP 3702 is used for finding running instances of the remote debugger on the network (for example, the **Find** dialog in the **Attach to Process** dialog).
-It is used only for discovering a machine running the remote debugger, so it is  optional if you have some other way of knowing the machine name or IP address of the target computer.
+It's used only for discovering a machine running the remote debugger, so it's  optional if you have some other way of knowing the machine name or IP address of the target computer.
 This is a standard port for discovery, so the port number cannot be configured.

 The discovery port must be opened as an outbound port (outbound rule).